Stop, Collaborate, and Listen

 1. Do you have social media accounts and friends?

 Share the site!
 Or tell a friend about your favorite post from the site!
-Maybe it's a recipe, maybe it's a prank pulled by your favorite mischievous royal.
-Whatever it is, don't keep it a secret.
+Maybe it’s a missing royal jewel, maybe it’s a prank pulled by your favorite mischievous princess.
+Whatever it is, don’t keep it a secret.
 The more people who come to the site, the better!

 2. Do you have pictures of royal women?